v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/hosting/icorruntimehost-enumdomains-method.md

 ## <a name="parameters"></a>Parametry
  `hEnum`
- [out] Moduł wyliczający dla domen.
+ określoną Moduł wyliczający dla domen.

 ## <a name="return-value"></a>Wartość zwracana